Carolynn Lucca Black

 A proud product of Catholic education, Ms. Kasnicki attended St. Anne’s School and the Marymount School of New York.

-Ms. Kasnicki is the vice president of the board of directors for the Child Care Council of Nassau, and a member of the Pastoral Council at St. Anne’s Parish in Garden City.
+Ms. Kasnicki is the Vice President of the Board for the Child Care Council of Nassau, and a member of the Pastoral Council at St. Anne’s Parish in Garden City.
 She is a former associate board member of the Family & Children’s Association.

 Ms. Kasnicki earned her LL.M. in Taxation from New York University School of Law; her J.D. from Georgetown University Law Center, where she served on the Executive Board of The Tax Lawyer; and her B.A. in English from Davidson College.
 She resides in Garden City, New York with her husband and children.